mslhii/SMSTool/README.md

 # SMSTool
 Tool for sending lots of SMSes at once.
-Work In Pro
+Work In Prog

 Current Status: In beta